 What are the emotional ups and downs?

 The existence of emotions makes sense, among other things, because they do not arise through our conscious control.
-Thanks to them, we do not have to go through a long period of reflection to know how to position ourselves before an idea or event; simply, we adopt an attitude automatically, and sometimes in a matter of fractions of a second.
+Thanks to them, we do not have to go through a long period of reflection to know how to position ourselves before an idea or event.
+Simply, we adopt an attitude automatically, and sometimes in a matter of fractions of a second.

-However, in some cases the dynamic nature of the emotions can become emotional ups and downs, which appear when minimal changes make the mood change completely.
+However, in some cases the dynamic nature of the emotions can become emotional ups and downs.
+Which appear when minimal changes make the mood change completely.

-This emotional instability cannot only generate discomfort in the person who experiences it first-hand; It can also negatively affect their way of socializing, since it facilitates the appearance of misunderstandings and communication failures.
-Therefore, it is normal to look for solutions, either by looking for a psychologist (for cases in which the quality of life is worn out) or by changing certain routines from day to day.
+This emotional instability cannot only generate discomfort in the person who experiences it first-hand.
+It can also negatively affect their way of socializing, since it facilitates the appearance of misunderstandings and communication failures.
+Therefore, it is normal to look for solutions.
+Either by looking for a psychologist (for cases in which the quality of life is worn out) or by changing certain routines from day to day.

-How to manage emotional instability
+How to manage emotional ups and downs

 Below we will see several ideas to apply in case you are not attending psychological treatment, although reading them and trying to follow them by oneself can not replace the work of a mental health professional.